≡ Menu

 With that said…

 It should be noted that this is not the same thing as a joint dislocation or luxation.
 It’s also different from what is known as a fragmented coronoid process or a medial coronoid process.
 This happens at the elbow joint, not in the feet.
-These bone and joint problems will have a completely different pathology and treatment plan then sesamoiditis.
+These bone and joint problems will have a different pathology and treatment plan than sesamoiditis.

-Symptoms or Clinical Signs
+Symptoms of Clinical Signs

 But we should reiterate…